Bad Girl, Good Business

 But what about what’s OUTSIDE?

-This week, got a new hairstyle, taught a workshop about personal branding, attended a couple of events with total strangers, had a photo shoot, and recorded two episodes of my podcast.
+This week, I got a new hairstyle, taught a workshop about personal branding, attended a couple of events with total strangers, had a photo shoot, and recorded two episodes of my podcast.
 And, of course, I am putting myself “out there” with this blog series.

 In 2022, I wrote about costumes—their history, my own “dress-up moments,” and how our styles and fashion fantasies can be very telling.